 Skip to content

-Reflection: Ice Cream around Somerset Hills
+Ice Cream History around the Somerset Hills

-July is national ice cream month, so it’s time for Mr. Local History’s look back at the history, the good fun (and some “good humor”).
+July is National Ice Cream Month, so it’s time for Mr. Local History’s look back at the history, the good fun (and some “good humor”).

 1931: Bernardsville Gets in the Manufacturing Game